Minimal-APIs/minimal-apis.github.io/src/quickstart/quickstart.md

-# Minimal Server apps in C#
+# App overview

-This page is designed to get you a good introduction to doing common tasks with a little C#.
+This page is designed to give you an introduction to doing common tasks in C# minimal server app.
 If you want to follow along with the steps here then you first need to install the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet).

 Before you can follow along with the minimal server quick start, please install the following: